GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 - Music or video streaming sites so track links or playlist links open in the player experience of the app.
-- News or RSS readers so followed or subscribed-to sites open in the app's reader mode experience.
+- News or RSS readers so followed or subscribed-to sites open in the app's reader mode.

 ## Current status {: #status }